Public Health During COVID-19

-Most of the world’s 25.9 million refugees live in overcrowded or densely populated urban shelters, settlements, or camps.
-Space, soap, and water, the prescribed measures to protect oneself and others from the virus, are not easily accessible for many of them.
-This makes refugees extremely vulnerable to the coronavirus’s potentially catastrophic impact on health and well-being.
+Refugees have always been among the most exposed to the pandemic and its impacts.
+They often live in overcrowded or densely populated urban shelters, settlements, or camps.
+Space, soap and water, the prescribed measures to protect oneself and others from the virus, are not always easily accessible.

 Distributing essential medicines and supplies